The ${\rm SL}(2,\mathbb{C})$-character variety of an arborescent knot: Introduction

-Nowadays, character varieties have been playing a significant role in low-dimensional topology, but are still considered notoriously difficult to compute.
-For concrete results, we refer to \cite{Ch18,Ch22,CY22} and the references therein.
-Based on the knowledge up to date, regarding the fact that the only links with abelian link groups are the unknot and the Hopf link (see \cite{Ka96} Section 6.3), we feel reasonable to propose \begin{conj} Let $L$ be a $k$-component link other than the unknot or the Hopf link.
-Let $\mathfrak{m}_i$ be a meridian for the $i$-th component.
-Given generic $t_1,\ldots,t_k$, there exists an irreducible $\rho:\pi(L)\to{\rm SL}(2,\mathbb{C})$ such that ${\rm tr}(\rho(\mathfrak{m}_i))=t_i$? \end{conj} The latest advance in this direction is achieved by Xie and Zhang \cite{XZ23}, showing that $L$ admits an irreducible meridian-traceless ${\rm SU}(2)$-representation if and only if $L$ is not the unknot, the Hopf link, or a connected sum of Hopf links.
-This generalizes the previous result for knots established in \cite{KM10}.

-We can say that, still too little is known about representations of links.
-So it is meaningful to describe $\mathcal{X}(L)$ for as many as possible links $L$.
+Nowadays, character varieties play a significant role in low-dimensional topology, but are still considered notoriously difficult to compute.
+Very little is known about character varieties of general links.
+So it is worthwhile to describe $\mathcal{X}(L)$ for as many links $L$ as possible.
+On the other hand, we believe it hopeful to reveal structural properties for certain families of knots.

-In \cite{Ch22} the author proposed a method for finding $\mathcal{X}^{\rm irr}(K)$ for each Montesinos knot $K$, and showed a decomposition $\mathcal{X}^{\rm irr}(K)=\mathcal{X}_0\cup\mathcal{X}_1\cup\mathcal{X}_2\cup\mathcal{X}'$, such that each of the four parts has a distinguished feature.
-We aim to extend the method of \cite{Ch22} to arborescent knots.
-These knots constitute a large interesting class, and had been well studied by Bonahon and Siebenmann \cite{BS}.
-Most of knots with up to $10$ crossings are arborescent.
+In \cite{Ch22} the author proposed a method for determining $\mathcal{X}^{\rm irr}(K)$ for each Montesinos knot $K$, and showed a decomposition $\mathcal{X}^{\rm irr}(K)=\mathcal{X}_0\sqcup\mathcal{X}_1\sqcup\mathcal{X}_2\sqcup\mathcal{X}'$, such that each part has a distinguished feature.
+In this paper, we aim to extend the scope to arborescent knots.
+These knots form an interesting class, and had been studied extensively by Bonahon and Siebenmann \cite{BS16}, and are abundant among those with small number of crossings.
+In particular, among the $84$ knots with at most $9$ crossings in Rolfsen's table, only $8_{18},9_{34},9_{39},9_{40},9_{41},9_{47},9_{49}$ are non-arborescent.
+As another important fact, almost all arborescent knots are hyperbolic \cite{Wu11}.

-Within the character variety of a knot, the high-dimensional components, meaning those of dimension larger than $1$, are attracting much attention, for several reasons.
-Note that if $M$ results from a surgery along a knot $K$ with $\dim\mathcal{X}(K)>1$, then $\dim\mathcal{X}(M)>0$.
-The seminal work \cite{CS83} proposed that for a compact $3$-manifold $M$, each infinity point of each algebraic curve in $\mathcal{X}(M)$ gives rise to an incompressible surface in $M$; a naturally arising problem is: for a closed $M$, when does $\mathcal{X}(M)$ admit a curve?
-An interesting conjecture suggested by mathematical physics was studied in \cite{PY23}, and is seeking a good understanding about high-dimensional components.
-High-dimensional components are also important in studying Kauffman bracket skein module (KBSM), which is currently a popular topic.
-By \cite{Bu97}, if $\dim\mathcal{X}(M)>0$, then the KBSM of $M$ is infinitely generated.
-Echoing this, recently \cite{DKS23} shows that if $M$ is a closed $3$-manifold with $\dim\mathcal{X}(M)>0$, then its KBSM is not ``tame", in the sense of Theorem 3.1 and Proposition 3.2 there.
-Till now, high-dimensional components remain rather mysterious.

-We describe practical steps for determining $\mathcal{X}(K)$ for each arborescent knot $K$, and elucidate sufficient conditions for there to exist high-dimensional components.
-Furthermore, we outline how to extend the scope to arborescent links.